History of the Kansas City metropolitan area: Population change

-The downtown residential population in KCMO has quadrupled in the 2000s.
-Growing from almost 4,000 residents in the early 2000s to nearly 30,000 as of 2017.
-Kansas City, Missouri's Downtown ranks as the 6th fastest growing downtown in America with the population expected to grow by over 40% by 2022.
-Conversions of office buildings such as the P&L and Commerce Bank Tower into residential and hotel space has helped to fulfill the demand.
+Downtown KCMO rehabilitation

+Downtown Kansas City, Missouri has had $6 billion in improvements, with main goals including to attract convention and tourist money, office workers, and residents.
+The Power & Light District was redeveloped where the Sprint Center arena was opened in 2007 to functionally succeed the Kemper Arena.
+The downtown residential population increased from almost 4,000 residents in the early 2000s to nearly 30,000 in 2017.
 New apartment complexes like One, Two, and Three Lights, RM West, and 503 Main have begun to reshape Kansas City's skyline.
-Strong Demand has led to occupancy rates in the high 90%s.

-The residential population of downtown has boomed, but the office population has dropped significantly from the early 2000s to the mid-2010s.
-AMC and other top employers moved their operations to modern office buildings in the suburbs.
-High office vacancy has affected downtown, leading to the neglect of many office buildings.
-By the mid-2010s many office buildings were converted to residential uses and the Class A vacancy rate plunged to 12% by 2017.
+By the mid-2010s, many office buildings were converted to residential uses and the Class A vacancy rate plunged to 12% by 2017.
 Swiss Re, Virgin Mobile, AutoAlert, and others have begun to move operations to downtown Kansas City from the suburbs and from expensive coastal cities.

 Transportation

-The area has seen additional development through various transportation projects, including improvements to the Grandview Triangle, which intersects Interstates 435 and 470, and U.S. Route 71, a thoroughfare that has long been notorious for fatal accidents.

-In July 2005, the Kansas City Area Transportation Authority (KCATA) launched Kansas City's first bus rapid transit line, the Metro Area Express (MAX), which links the River Market, Downtown, Union Station, Crown Center and the Country Club Plaza.
-The KCATA continues to expand MAX with additional routes on Prospect Ave, Troost Ave, and Independence Ave.

-In 2013, construction began on a two-mile streetcar line in downtown Kansas City (funded by a $102 million ballot initiative that was passed in 2012) that runs between the River Market and Union Station, it began operation in May 2016.
-In 2017, voters approved the formation of a TDD to expand the streetcar line south 3.5 miles from Union Station to UMKC's Volker Campus.
-Additionally in 2017, the KC Port Authority began engineering studies for a Port Authority funded streetcar expansion north to Berkley Riverfront Park.
-Citywide voter support for rail projects continues to grow with numerous light rail projects in development.
+In July 2005, the Kansas City Area Transportation Authority (KCATA) launched Kansas City's first bus rapid transit line, the Metro Area Express (MAX), which links the River Market, Downtown, Union Station, Crown Center, and the Country Club Plaza.
+In 2013, construction began on the first two-mile KC Streetcar line in downtown Kansas City (funded by a $102 million ballot initiative that was passed in 2012) that runs between the River Market and Union Station.
+It began operation in May 2016.

-In 2016, Jackson County, Missouri acquired unused rail lines as part of a long term commuter rail plan.
-For the time being, the line is being converted to a trail while county officials negotiate with railroads for access to tracks in Downtown Kansas City.

 On November 7, 2017, Kansas City, Missouri voters overwhelmingly approved a new single terminal at Kansas City International Airport by a 75% to 25% margin.
-The New Single Terminal will replace the 3 existing "Clover Leafs" at KCI Airport and is expected to open in 2021.